run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/platform-administration/flow-maintenance/expressions-creator.md

 Procedure
 -------------

-1. Access the functionality through the main menu System \> Expressions Creator;
+1. Access the functionality through the main menu Workflow \> Expressions;

 2. To import expressions from other system, click on "Import";